jorge-cardoso/jorge-cardoso.github.io/research/iforesight.md

 + Trace analysis: Component or dependency failure, structural trace analysis, response time span analysis.
 + Event analysis: Causality between upgrades, reconfigurations, and forklift replacements and failure.

-### Remediation

-Once methods for pattern recognition and inference are mastered, the next step is to look into auto remediation.
-The first approach consists in running automated diagnostics scripts (runbooks) to troubleshoot and gain insights of the current state of components, services, or systems to, afterwards, conduct a manual remediation.
+Inference can also decide to run automated diagnostics scripts (runbooks) to gain additional insights of the current state of components, services, or systems to improve inference.

+### Automated Operations

+The most common use of operations is to solve problems.
+Operations (actions) can be automatically triggered in response to troubleshooting workflows.

+For example, once methods for pattern recognition and inference are mastered, the next step is to look into auto-remediation.
 As knowledge on failure modes is gained, failure patterns are identified and recovery is encoded into automated remediation scripts.
 Often, only simple failure cases can be handled but this constitute a very good starting point for more complex scenarios.

 Examples include rebooting a host, restarting a microservice or hung process, free disk space, and remove cached data.
 As knowledge on running systems accumulates, auto-remediation becomes pervasive to service owners which can define their own recovery actions.

+Other types of operations relevant to AIOps include:
+1. Capacity planing
+2. Canarying validation
+3. Service scaling
+4. Performance analysis
+5. Intelligent troubleticket routing
+6. Predictive maintenance

 ### Automation